milosjava/calculator/README.md

  * transform tokens to postfix notataion (method *infixToPostfix* from Object **ShuntingYard**)
  * Finally evaluate postfx and return value to GUI (method *rpn* from Object **Calculator**)

 Probably the most interesting part is **ShuntingYard** algorithm.
-High overvie of algorithm is:
+High overview of algorithm is:

  1. Loop through the tokens
  2. In case of operand, push to the  operand stack